Editorial Standards

 What Form 15118 Does and When to Use It

-Think of Form 15118 as the bridge from your child’s temporary ATIN to their permanent SSN.
+Think of Form 15118 as the response form that resolves the issues CP562A raised about your pending Form W-7A (ATIN) application.
 You use it after you receive Notice CP562A, which tells you the original ATIN application on Form W‑7A was incomplete or that the IRS needs additional information.
-Once you have the child’s SSN, you fill out and return Form 15118 so the IRS can replace the ATIN, align all records, and keep your tax return and credits on track.
+You fill out and return Form 15118, along with any documents the CP562A notice requested, so the IRS can finish processing the pending W-7A (ATIN) application.

 Timing matters.
 CP562A typically gives you 60 days to provide missing W‑7A documents.
 When the SSN arrives, the IRS says to complete Form 15118 and send it by the method listed in your notice, usually mail or fax.
 The IRS also points families to its Document Upload Tool for the missing W‑7A items, which speeds that part up.